-The number of shares of our Common Stock that would be available for issuance after the effective date under the 2007 Plan is 15,058,703 shares, subject to adjustment to avoid dilution or enlargement of intended benefits in the event of certain significant corporate events.
-In addition, no more than 5,058,703 shares of Common Stock would be available for grant or sale after the effective date under the 2007 Plan (upon approval of the requested share increase) as awards of restricted stock, restricted stock units, stock grants and any other similar awards whose intrinsic value is not solely dependent on appreciation in the price of our Common Stock after the date of grant.
-Each of the above numbers is exclusive of any grants made under the 2007 Plan prior to the effective date of the approval of the 2007 Plan.
+The number of shares of our Common Stock that would be available for issuance after the effective date under the 2007 Plan is 20,058,703 shares, subject to adjustment to avoid dilution or enlargement of intended benefits in the event of certain significant corporate events.
+No more than 10,058,703 of the shares of Common Stock available for issuance under the 2007 Plan after the effective date under the 2007 Plan (upon approval of the requested share increase) as awards of restricted stock, performance restricted stock units, stock grants and any other similar awards whose intrinsic value is not solely dependent on appreciation in the price of our Common Stock after the date of grant.
+Each of the above numbers is exclusive of any grants made under the 2007 Plan prior to the effective date of the approval of the amendment by the Board.
 If any shares of Common Stock covered by an award granted under the 2007 Plan, or to which such an award relates, are forfeited, or if an award has expired, terminated or has been canceled for any reason whatsoever (other than by reason of exercise or vesting), then the shares covered by such award shall again be, or shall become, shares with respect to which awards may be granted under the 2007 Plan.
 Shares of Common Stock underlying awards under the 2007 Plan that have been used to satisfy withholding obligations or pay an exercise price will not again be available for a future award.